skylerxx/academicpages/_pages/cv.md

 # Talks and Presentations

+* **Leveraging social capital in an inclusive organisation**
+Warwick Professional Networks at Shard, London *Septermber 2022*

 * **Laggards Matter: Discover the role of laggard employees in team performance**
 WBS Behavioural Science Group *May 2022*